-Rust vs. C++ is a trending topic because these programming languages compete in the same sphere of system-level development.
+Rust VS C++ is a trending topic because these programming languages compete in the same sphere of system-level development.
 They have steep learning curves, meaning that beginners will struggle to learn them as their first programming languages.
-Therefore, neither Rust nor C++ is the preferred beginners’ choice.
+However, if you already have some experience, check out this C++ course!

 Despite competing in the same arena, C++ has a stronger foundation when it comes to community, frameworks, and general information about its principles.
 Rust is a newcomer in the programming world, and many developers hesitate to pick it up.
 Hence, people wonder who uses Rust and what are the possible implementations with this language.